patrick-llgc/Learning-Deep-Learning/paper_notes/sfm_learner.md

 - We see again the use of CE as loss for numbers between 0 and 1.
 Of course we could use the more general focal loss.
 - Q: why the 1/x in the distance transformation?
 - Q: in training all source views (pre- or post-target) frames are used.
 But in inference we only have the previous frames?

+#### Related works
+- LEGO (SOTA for unsupervised on static scene)
+	- Learns surface normals and edges
+	- Interesting losses, but not implemented?
+	- Q: IMU is measurable, why use DL?
+	- sample in space, not in time (depending on speed)
+	- Manually removed static scnes
+	- Project relative static object to infinity
+- Struct2Depth
+	- Offline mask rcnn to remove the dynamic object
+	- Estimate pose and depth from masked image
+	- Tell ego pose from static objects first
+	- then infer other dynamic objects
+- In the wild (SOTA for dynamic scenes)